Skip to navigation Skip to content

 Significant capital

-The assessment of significant capital is not a defined proportion of capital for the qualification requirement to be met.
-Rather, it is determined on a case-by-case basis.
-Assessment of significant capital contribution is in comparison to other capital and liabilities the farm holds.
+The assessment of significant capital is assessed on a case-by-case basis.
+There is no defined proportion of capital to meet the qualification, the contribution is assessed in comparison to other capital and liabilities the farm holds.

-The capital contributed by the farmer must also be significant to the farmer's enterprise.
-The assessment of capital looks at only the farmer's contributions of capital to the farm enterprise and is not a comparison of the total contribution where others are involved in the farm enterprise.
+• only the farmer's contributions of capital to the farm enterprise.
+It is not a comparison of the total contribution where others are involved in the farm enterprise

 Significant commercial purpose or character

-Under section 7 of the Secretary's Rule, what must be considered when determining if a farm enterprise has a significant commercial purpose or character for FHA purposes are:
+Under section 7 of the Secretary's Rule, the following must be considered when determining if a farm enterprise has a significant commercial purpose or character for FHA purposes:

-- whether the farm enterprise is being conducted efficiently and profitably
+• is the farm enterprise being conducted efficiently and profitably

-- if the farm enterprise is not being conducted efficiently and profitable – the steps being taken, or proposed to be taken to ensure to ensure the farm enterprise is conducted efficiently and profitably
+• if the farm enterprise is not being conducted efficiently and profitably, what steps or proposed steps are being taken, to make sure the farm enterprise is conducted efficiently and profitably

-- the size and scale of the farm enterprise including
+• size and scale of the farm enterprise, including:

-- the commercial markets and potential commercial markets and the extent to which they can be accessed by the farm enterprise
+• the extent that commercial markets, and potential commercial markets, can be accessed by the farm enterprise

 The gross income must generate from Primary Production activities (gross revenue from sales).